gdalle/phd-resources/_pages/enpc.md

 toc: false
 ---

-In this category you will find resources that are specific to students from École des Ponts, or more generally Université Paris-Est.
+In this category you will find resources that are specific to students from École des Ponts, or more generally Université Paris-Est. Unfortunately, most of the links given here are in  🇫🇷.

 Let's start with a few general guidelines: